Junpengalaitp/book-reading/self-development/Range By DAVID EPSTEIN.md

 * malpractice: improper, illegal, or negligent professional activity or treatment, especially by a medical practitioner, lawyer, or public official

 # CHAPTER 3: When Less of the Same Is More
+* extravagantly: with a lack of restraint in spending money or using resources
+* undergo: experience or be subjected to (something, typically something unpleasant, painful, or arduous)
+* anoint: smear or rub with oil, typically as part of a religious ceremony
+* concerto: a musical composition for a solo instrument or instruments accompanied by an orchestra, especially one conceived on a relatively large scale.
+* virtuoso: a person highly skilled in music or another artistic pursuit
+* staggering: deeply shocking; astonishing.
+* regale: entertain or amuse (someone) with talk
+* gondola: a light flat-bottomed boat used on Venetian canals, having a high point at each end and worked by one oar at the stern
+* choir: an organized group of singers, typically one that takes part in church services or performs regularly in public.
+* prodigy: a person, especially a young one, endowed with exceptional qualities or abilities.
+* prominent: important; famous
+* harpsichord: a keyboard instrument with horizontal strings which run perpendicular to the keyboard in a long tapering case, and are plucked by points of quill, leather, or plastic operated by depressing the keys.
+It is used chiefly in European classical music of the 16th to 18th centuries.
+* ducat: a gold coin formerly current in most European countries
+* grille: a grating or screen of metal bars or wires, placed in front of something as protection or to allow ventilation or discreet observation
+* desirous: having or characterized by desire
+* pester: trouble or annoy (someone) with frequent or persistent requests or interruptions
+* incessantly: without interruption; constantly.
+* amorous: showing, feeling, or relating to sexual desire.
+* trembling: shaking or quivering, typically as a result of anxiety, excitement, or frailty.
+* siren: a device that makes a loud prolonged sound as a signal or warning
+* plead: make an emotional appeal.
+* smallpox: an acute contagious viral disease, with fever and pustules usually leaving permanent scars.
+It was effectively eradicated through vaccination by 1979.
+* disfigure: spoil the attractiveness of
+* scarcely: only just; almost not
+* limping: the action of walking with difficulty, typically because of a damaged or stiff leg or foot.
+* ameliorate: make (something bad or unsatisfactory) better.
+* vibrant: full of energy and enthusiasm
+* syphilis: a chronic bacterial disease that is contracted chiefly by infection during sexual intercourse, but also congenitally by infection of a developing fetus.
 # CHAPTER 4: Learning, Fast and Slow

 # CHAPTER 5: Think Outside Experience